7 Best Barley Substitutes for Cooking (Updated 2023)

 Farro is a staple of the Mediterranean diet, which is widely regarded as one of the world’s healthiest diets.

 You can choose quinoa as a great gluten-free barley alternative.
 It offers a full protein supply if you cannot or do not want to consume meat.

 This versatile grain can replace most other grains in all recipes.
 You may have also learned about quinoa from diets that use it to replace less nutritious white rice and pasta.
 Though, it calls for less broth or stock than other recipes, so adjust accordingly.

 Just like barley, quinoa is a candidate in the race for the oldest grain.
 Ancient cultures, such as the Incas, considered it the mother of all grains, dating back thousands of years.

-Buckwheat can also serve as a gluten-free replacement to barley.
-You can pound buckwheat groats into flour and used it to produce gluten-free noodles, crepes, pancakes, and other dishes.
+Buckwheat can also serve as a gluten-free replacement for barley.
+You can pound buckwheat groats into flour and use it to produce gluten-free noodles, crepes, pancakes, and other dishes.
 You’ll often find it used in soba noodles.

 It has a stronger flavor than other grains, with nutty and toasty hints.
 Buckwheat may be a savory alternative for those who consider barley quite tasteless.